Aruba is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Aruba is categorised by the US State Department as a Country/Jurisdiction of Primary Concern in respect of Money Laundering and Financial Crimes.

 Aruba is not considered a regional financial center.
-Because of its location, Aruba is a transshipment point for drugs from South America bound for the United States and Europe, and for currency flowing in the opposite direction.
+Because of its location, Aruba is a transshipment point for drugs and gold from South America bound for the United States and Europe, and for currency flowing in the opposite direction.

 EU Commission Tax Blacklist